rafaelsf80/firebase-notifications-g-suite/README.md

 1) Compile and launch the Android app.
 Make sure you add a **google-services.json** file of your Firebase project

 2) Create a **Google Form** from scratch.
 At least on of the fields should be the group (topic).
-Make sure the topic names are the same in both the Android app (values/strings.xml) and the form
+Make sure the topic names are the same in both the Android app (values/strings.xml) and the form.

 3) Following [this video](https://www.youtube.com/watch?v=RSgMEtRl0sw), create an **Apps Script** to send the notification in the responses spreadsheet of the form.
 You will need an API key of your Firebase project